kdipetri/SUEP_Analysis/README.md

 ```

 # Tips
-* Be sure to make output, plot directories to store output histograms and output plots
+* directories output, plots are used to store output histograms and output plots
 * Double check location of rootfiles

 # Signal n-tuples live here